desmonty/rnnlib/README.md

 and the recurrent neural netwroks to enable anyone to use it independently.

 ## Daily Todo
-* Use const, pure, @safe, @nogc, nothrow, etc..
+* test MatrixLayer
-* Test Fucntional Layers
+* write BiasLayer
-* Start Matrix layers
+* Remove S generalization (only useful for permutation matrix for really small networks).

 # TODO
 * RNN